alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

    results = np.array(results)

+(Note that the earthquake functions are located in the plugin repository, so you would need to use the full import path to access these functions directly.)

 While this procedure might be okay for this demo, in real situations these runs would be much more expensive and need to be run on a supercomputer.
 Runs on a supercomputer will be much harder to manage in this fashion, as jobs will need to be created and submitted separately according to the